shruthi2574/-Wikipedia-Summarizer/README.md

 Displays the summary or gives suggestions if the topic is ambiguous

 💬 Example Output
-vbnet
+text
 Copy
 Edit
 🔎 Enter a topic to summarize from Wikipedia: python

 📘 Summary of 'Python':
 Python is a high-level, general-purpose programming language.
-Its design philosophy emphasizes code readability with the use of significant indentation...
+Its design philosophy emphasizes code readability with its use of significant indentation...

 🔎 Enter a topic to summarize from Wikipedia: love